After analyzing more than 20,000 tech professionals in LATAM, we have enough data to answer a question every Engineering Manager asks:

 Extraversion: Doesn't need to be high.
 48-68 is the sweet spot.
 Enough to collaborate, not so much that it interrupts deep work.

-Relational Engagement: 65-80 is ideal.
+Structure & Rhythm: 65-80 is ideal.
 Needs to collaborate effectively but doesn't require constant interaction.

 Senior/Staff Engineer